 Butterfly Network.
 Computer and Network Examples

-ConceptDraw PRO extended with Computer and Networks solution is a powerful network diagramming and vector drawing software that allows you easy and quick draw professional looking Butterfly Networks.
+ConceptDraw DIAGRAM extended with Computer and Networks solution is a powerful network diagramming and vector drawing software that allows you easy and quick draw professional looking Butterfly Networks.
 For this purpose Computer and Networks solution provides the large quantity of ready-to-use predesigned vector stencils and examples.

 The Butterfly Network is the scheme that connects the units of a multiprocessing system and needs n stages to connect 2n processors.
 At the each stage the switch is thrown in depending of the particular bit in the addresses of the processors that are connected.